Our Partners – Where to Get Help

 - National Council on Alcoholism and Drug Dependence (NCADD): A voluntary health organization dedicated to fighting the Nation’s #1 health problem – alcoholism, drug addiction and the devastating consequences of alcohol and other drugs on individuals, families and communities.

-- Department of Health and Mental Hygiene (DHMH): Oversees the health and welfare of the citizens of Maryland.
+- Maryland Department of Health (MDH): Oversees the health and welfare of the citizens of Maryland.

 - Behavioral Health Administration (BHA): Oversees Maryland’s Public Behavioral Health System, of which the Core Service Agencies and Local Addictions Authorities are the local managers.